battleaxedotco/tool-docs/docs/overlord/modifiers.md

 <Video url="https://www.youtube.com/embed/K4qtSqCcCoc" />

-When working off an oversized artboard it might me desirable to simply send objects to Ae to be repositioned later.
+When working off an oversized artboard it might be desirable to simply send objects to Ae to be repositioned later.

 Enabling this option will automatically reposition the anchor point to the center of the shape(s) and adjust the position to comp center.
 This will also enable the [Center Anchor Point](#center-anchor-point) option.